What It’s Like to Make an Adoption Plan

 birth parents looking at phoneGetting the Support You Need

-Talking with a licensed counselor with adoption experience can give you support and help you work through your emotions.
+Talking with a licensed counselor with adoption experience can provide support and help you work through your emotions.
 Another way to get the support you need is by talking with others who’ve been through adoption.

-Peer support is also available to you, for free.
-In a peer support session, you’ll be chatting with another woman who chose adoption.
-She can tell you what to expect as you get closer to your baby’s birth because she’s been where you are right now.
-Learn more about Lifetime’s Peer Support Program at LifetimeAdoption.com.
+Peer support is also available to you for free.
+In a peer support session, you’ll chat with another woman who chose adoption.
+She can tell you what to expect as you get closer to your baby’s birth because she’s been where you are.
+You can learn more about Lifetime’s Peer Support Program and meet the birth mothers here.

-No matter if you decide to do adoption or not, it’s important to find those who will support you during and after your pregnancy and adoption planning.
+Whether you choose adoption or not, it’s important to find those who will support you during and after your pregnancy and adoption planning.

 Editor’s Note: This article was originally published on March 28, 2017, and has since been updated.